-Given it’s the capital and way, way bigger than any other city in the country, it’s strange to find Vienna nowhere near the centre of Austria.
+Given it’s the capital and way, way bigger than any other Austrian city, it’s strange to find Vienna nowhere near the centre of the country.

 - See also: